Aktuális sajtó tartalmak és illusztrációs fotók

 RM

 London, UK.
 18 July 2025.
-Preview of ‘Thunder, Crackle and Magic’ by artist Monster Chetwynd (pictured), a new interactive installation in the Turbine Hall at Tate Modern which is this year’s UNIQLO Tate Play commission.
+A dragon character at a preview of ‘Thunder, Crackle and Magic’ by artist Monster Chetwynd, a new interactive installation in the Turbine Hall at Tate Modern which is this year’s UNIQLO Tate Play commission.
 The work, inspired by Ingmar Bergman’s 1975 film The Magic Flute, invites visitors to take part in collective storytelling reimagining scenes from the opera and acting out a fantasy adventure from 19 July to 25 August.
-Credit: Stephen Chung / Alamy Live News-stock-photo
+Credit: Stephen Chung / Alamy Live News-stock-foto

 RM